antonhalim/d3-bubble-chart-bk-002-public/README.md

   * Update: alters appearance of visualizations of existing data within a document when the data changes
   * Exit: removes items from a document when the data is no longer relevant/needed

+### Testing Suite
+* This lab relies on PhantomCSS for testing.
+All the code being tested, along with the testing file, can be found in the folder `bubble-chart`.
+All other folders are for the testing framework.
+Write your JavaScript code in `bubble-chart/bubble.js` and alter HTML in `bubble-chart/index.html'.
+If you're curious about PhantomCSS, check out its [ repo](https://github.com/Huddle/PhantomCSS).
+* Run `brew install casperjs --devel` from your terminal.
+PhantomCSS relies on CasperJS.
+Check out the [CasperJS docs](http://casperjs.org/) for more info.

 ### Getting Started
 * You're going to make a [bubble chart](http://bl.ocks.org/mbostock/4063269) representing fake data for beverage popularity.
-* Run `brew install casperjs --devel` from your terminal.
-CasperJS will be used for automated visual testing.
-* Write your JavaScript code in `bubble-chart/bubble.js` and alter HTML in `bubble-chart/index.html'.
-The rest of the folders are for the testing suite, so don't worry about them too much.
-If you're curious, check out the [PhantomCSS repo](https://github.com/Huddle/PhantomCSS).
 * Require the D3 library in `index.html`.
 Here's the url: `http://d3js.org/d3.v3.min.js`.
 * Below the code where you require the D3 library, require the JavaScript file where you will be implementing the visualizations.
 In the case of this lab, that file is called `bubble.js`.
 * To make sure you required the file properly, type `typeof BEVERAGES` into your browser's console.
 You should get "object" returned.
 If it returns "undefined", you probably didn't require the file correctly.